Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/part/first.md

-# Create a first version of the LogoBrick
+# Create a first version of the LegoBrick

 Let's make a brick out of our `Base`, the `Knobs` and the `Cap` sketch and integrate everything into a part.